Basic block: Definition

 This definition is more general than the intuitive one in some ways.
 For example, it allows unconditional jumps to labels not targeted by other jumps.
 This definition embodies the properties that make basic blocks easy to work with when constructing an algorithm.

 The blocks to which control may transfer after reaching the end of a block are called that block's successors, while the blocks from which control may have come when entering a block are called that block's predecessors.
 The start of a basic block may be jumped to from more than one location.

 Creation algorithm

 The algorithm for generating basic blocks from a listing of code is simple: the analyser scans over the code, marking block boundaries, which are instructions that may either begin or end a block because they either transfer control or accept control from another point.
 Then, the listing is simply "cut" at each of these points, and basic blocks remain.

 Note that this method does not always generate maximal basic blocks, by the formal definition, but they are usually sufficient (maximal basic blocks are basic blocks that cannot be extended by including adjacent blocks without violating the definition of a basic block).

 Input: A sequence of instructions (mostly three-address code).

-Output: A list of basic blocks with each three-address statement in exactly one block.
+Output: A list of basic blocks with each three-address instruction in exactly one block.